JohelEGP/jegp.cmake_modules/README.md

 List of extensions for C++ header files.

 - `JEGP_<PROJECT-NAME>_NAME_PREFIX`:
-Prefix of names added by these modules.
+Prefix of names added by some of these modules.
 When not defined, `${PROJECT_NAME}_` is prefixed.
 _Base name_ refers to the unprefixed added name.